 As if bumps on your face weren't bad enough, now pimple-like bumps are showing up your scalp — what gives?
 These bumps on the head can be caused by several conditions, including seborrheic dermatitis and folliculitis.

 Video of the Day

-The MedlinePlus website suggests that a patient contact a doctor or dermatologist if scalp bumps are persistent or do not respond to home treatments.
-It is also important that the sufferer treat the bumps carefully and gently.
+No matter what the condition, treat the bumps carefully and gently.
 In the case of an infection, he should wash the scalp two times a day using an antibacterial soap.
 Shaving the scalp should be avoided as much as possible if suffering from bumps on the head.